lucianarfontes/certifications/README.md

 <br>

 Welcome to my professional credentials repository.
-This space showcases a curated collection of my academic degrees and specialised certifications in **Risk Management, Internal Audit, and Operational Resilience**.
+This space showcases my academic degrees and specialised certifications in risk management, audit and operational resilience.
+It centralises my lifelong learning journey.
+It also bridges the synergy between my academic background and my hands-on certifications.

-This repository centralises my journey of lifelong learning, bridging the **technical expertise (Hard Skills)** and **behavioural development (Soft Skills)** that underpin my professional practice in **Governance, Risk, and Data Intelligence**.
-By integrating academic foundations with hands-on certifications, this portfolio reflects my commitment to excellence and my multifaceted approach to modern GRC challenges.

 </div>